 If you would like to play it safe, you should consider investing in the Dividend Aristocrats Index.
 This collection represents companies that have consistently increased their dividends for at least 25 consecutive years.
 That means that no matter how the overall market is performing, this index still gives investors returns in volatile times, like the 2008-2009 recession and the COVID-19 pandemic.

 Another great way to make money from investing is through buying high-performing stocks.
-Use MyWallSt’s shortlist of market-beating stocks so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Use MyWallSt's shortlist of market-beating stocks so you too can accumulate long-term wealth.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.